clins10/Altschool-cloud-exercises/mini-project/README.md

     4. Setup MySQL with credentials and a database for your aplication to use
     5. Configure a subdomain if you have a domain name to point the VM instance or speak to an instructor for further guide

-*You have completed the project if you are able to view the application according to the specifications in the project from your Host browser*
+### NB: *You have completed the project if you are able to view the application according to the specifications in the project from your Host browser*

 ## INSTRUCTIONS:
 **Submit thr url link of your mini project to the shared document**